BDC Hamburger Icon

 Open row

 A bad attitude is contagious and, if left unchecked, can lead to a toxic working environment.
 If you change how you approach each day, you can help turn your company into a great place to work.
-It isn’t an employee’s responsibility to take care of their colleagues, but being a good co-worker can go a long way in fostering a positive workplace environment.
+It’s not your responsibility to take care of your colleagues, but being a good co-worker can help foster a positive workplace environment.

 How to be a good co-worker